Yarilo/dandelion-platform/README.md

 composed by a server, a web client and a [desktop client](https://github.com/Yarilo/dandelion-desktop).

 Among others, it offers:
  - HTTPS/SSL
  - Permissions management, being able to share resources between several users
  - Encryption of files using AES 256
  - Ability to create P2P files (torrents) or links (magnets) from normal files to share them.
  - A REST API
+ - A SPA application using AngularJS to dynamically load user's resources

 You can take a look the platform working on [dandelion.redes.dis.ulpgc.es](http://dandelion.redes.dis.ulpgc.es) (user: yarilo , password: test)
 ## Architecture